Money and Marriage Statistics – 20 Interesting Facts

 Money and Marriage Statistics – Highlights

-- Married couples who fight about financial issues have about $30,000 in consumer debt, on average.
+- Married couples who fight about financial issues carry approximately $30,000 in consumer debt, on average.

-- 87% of people who say their marriage is “great” say that they work together with their spouse to set long-term financial goals.
+- 87% of people who describe their marriage as “great” collaborate with their spouse to establish long-term financial goals.

-- Arguing over personal finance issues every week increases the likelihood of divorce by more than 30%.
+- Weekly arguments over personal finance increase divorce likelihood by more than 30%.

-- 43% of those with $50,000 or more in consumer debt felt embarrassed talking about personal finances, compared to just 10% of those who were debt-free.
+- 43% of those carrying $50,000 or more in consumer debt feel embarrassed discussing personal finances, versus only 10% of debt-free individuals.

 1. Married couples who fight about financial issues have about $30,000 in consumer debt, on average